 Age Verification – The app starts by verifying that you’re a real high school student by connecting to a Facebook profile using interests, friends and birthday as validation before it allows you to post within that high school’s group.
 Then, you can “unlock” more mature sexual, drug and other content (considered 17+) by scanning in your driver’s license.
 Interestingly, although I’m an adult, a large number of my Facebook friends are teens.
 This allowed me to create a Caledonia High School profile, even though my year of birth shows as in the 1970’s.

 Be Nice – The app claims to have an algorithm that automatically blocks posts with certain verbiage, although a recent Washington Post article refutes that claim using screenshots submitted by students.
 The app’s terms and conditions tell users to “keep it fun.
 Keep it safe.”
 Due to student and parent backlash, Apple removed the app from its store in early 2015, but the app was re-released in April 2015 with many additional safety features.
+They even have a Student Resource Center with anti-bullying helps for kids.

 Looks Fake – Some users have claimed that the app has a lot of fake posts.
 Meaning, After School will generate unnecessary drama by making fictitious posts shared anonymously.
 The app claims to have a whole team reviewing content 24/7, permanently banning users who abuse the “be nice” policy.
 There is also a support email that claims to reply within 24 hours if a problematic post is discovered.